 What is Certification Test Development?

 A certification exam is extremely important.
 It can be a gatekeeper to a profession that candidates have spent years studying for, perhaps with hundreds of thousands of dollars in investment.
 There are definitely some certification tests out there that are just 50 multiple choice question written by someone in their basement.
-Any real certification exams, however, go through a rigorous process backed by decades of scientific research. if you want to get your certification accredited (a stamp of approval that it is good), then you need to follow the guidelines for certification test development, as described below.
-Of course, there are many other considerations as well – board governance, financials, policies, education, etc.
+Any real certification exams, however, go through a rigorous process backed by decades of scientific research.
+If you want to get your certification accredited (a stamp of approval that it is good), then you need to follow the guidelines for certification test development, as described below.
+Of course, there are many other considerations as well – board governance, financials, policies, education, etc. – which are actually the majority of the certification standards.

 A best practice among certification programs is to understand the knowledge, skills, and attributes used in the performance of the job or role.
 A job task analysis, or role delineation, uses quantitative methods to gain insight into job competence.
 Subject matter expert (SME) involvement is critical to validity.
 The value of this analysis ranges from helping practitioners identify areas for development to benchmarking content for educational and training programs, field leadership for the certification organization, and promotion and elevation of the field.